-- 1. Using some soldering braid and an Exacto knife, remove the solder from the pin at the lower left hand side of the slide switch, then lift the pin or remove it completely. - 2.
-With an ohmmeter, check there is no continuity between this pin and the I/O pin labelled '1'. - 3.
-Solder a piece of #30 Kynar wire to the centre pin on the left side, then to the pin labelled '0' on the connector.
-I also added a wire for an oscilloscope probe, which is optional. - 4.
-Ensure that the switch is in the 'Direct' position.
+- 1. Using some soldering braid and an Exacto knife, remove the solder from both pins at the lower left hand and right hand side of the slide switch, then lift the pin or remove it completely. - 2.
+With an ohmmeter, check there is no continuity between the left pin on the switch and the I/O pin labelled '1', and the right pin and the I/O pin labelled '0'. - 3.
+Solder a piece of #30 Kynar wire to the centre pin on the left side, then to the pin labelled '0' on the connector, and a second wire from the right hand side to the pin labelled '1' on the connector. - 4.
+Check continuity with an ohmmeter between the slide switch and the new pin locations. - 5.
+Ensure that the switch is in the 'Direct' (towards the removed pins) position.